HWDigi/pyidverify/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

 ### General Issues
-Report community issues to: conduct@pyidverify.com
+Report community issues to: @HWDigi

 ### Security Issues
-Report security vulnerabilities to: security@pyidverify.com
+Report security vulnerabilities to: @HWDigi

 ### Data Protection Issues
-Report privacy/data concerns to: privacy@pyidverify.com
+Report privacy/data concerns to: @HWDigi

 All reports will be handled confidentially and investigated promptly.